pekksis/Celemboril/celemboril_overview.md

 Celemboril, the **City of Silver**, is a sprawling, bustling metropolis nestled at the mouth of a great river **Terynthar** that feeds directly into a grand harbor.
 Known worldwide for its exquisite silver products crafted by elven artisans and legendary smiths, the city is a hub of economic, cultural, and religious activity.
-The city’s layout reflects its stark social divisions, with districts ranging from bustling marketplaces to luxurious noble estates.

 #### **Demographics**
 Although traditionally an elven city, as a trade hub its streets are alive with a diverse mix of peoples from all over the world.
 From dwarven artisans to human merchants and even the occasional Orkharu or Fjallkyn.
 Population between 50,000-100,000